-maieate terme for which transfers may eme

-D3 Fall Х
+D3 Fall X

 D3 Winter

-D3 Spring X
+D3 Spring

 D3 Summer

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х If yes, what is the minimum number of credits and the unit of measure?
-1 Semester a college/u at accredited iniversity
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+X D4 If yes, what is the minimum number of credits and the unit of measure?
+1 Semester at an accredit college/university

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-DJ indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript X

 D5 College transcript(s) X

 D5 Essay or personal statement Х

 D5 Interview X

-D5 Standardized test scores X
+D5 Standardized test scores X (International students) X (US Citizen/Perm Res)

-D5 Statement of good standing from prior institution(s) X
+D5 Statement of good standing from prior institution(s) х